 There are only two types of material: CAST IRON… and all the rest.
 Let’s look first at “all the rest”– carbon steel, stainless steel, and the most popular, non-stick.

 Carbon Steel.
 I find carbon steel “cold and steely”.
-Food stir fried in a carbon steel wok lacks flavor.
+Food stir fried in a carbon steel wok lacks flavor, texture and color, the three most important elements to tasty food.
 One advantage of carbon steel is that it can withstand being bashed around and this is one reason it’s popular in many Chinese restaurants.
 Cast iron is a brittle material and casting it thin to achieve lightness makes it susceptible to breaking if you drop it.
 My experience is that carbon steel doesn’t build a patina as nicely as cast iron (therefore the food sticks).
-I’ve also found, If you don’t use it regularly, it gets rusty.
+All the photos I’ve seen online look like they are a dirty rusty color instead of the nice black patina of a cast iron wok.
+I’ve also been told by many who had a carbon steel wok, if you don’t use it regularly, it gets rusty.

 Dupont, the manufacturer of teflon put out Cookware Safety Guidelines, here are some highlights: